-7. Have the soybean dicamba herbicide record keeping requirements changed for 2021?

-Yes, in 2021, the applicator records must also include the identity of and a receipt for the labelrequired pH buffering adjuvant/volatility reduction adjuvant and drift reduction adjuvant mixed in every tank mix of the soybean dicamba herbicides.
-If you use the record keeping form developed by Purdue Pesticide Programs in PPP-119, you will satisfy the 2021 dicamba record keeping requirements for Indiana.

-8. The labels for the soybean products require that I keep a record of when I checked DriftWatch for the presence of nearby sensitive crops or sites.
+- 7. Have the soybean dicamba herbicide record keeping requirements changed for 2022?
+No, the 2022 applicator records are the same as in 2021.
+In addition to other requirements, the 2022 records must include the identity of and a receipt for the label-required pH buffering adjuvant/volatility reduction adjuvant and drift reduction adjuvant mixed in every tank mix of the soybean dicamba herbicides.
+If you use the record keeping form developed by Purdue Pesticide Programs in PPP-119, you will satisfy the 2022 dicamba record keeping requirements for Indiana. - 8.
+The labels for the soybean products require that I keep a record of when I checked DriftWatch for the presence of nearby sensitive crops or sites.
 Can I also use that site to check for the presence nearby non-DT soybeans?